robflop/robbot/readme.md

 (Opusscript used for development on windows)

 ###### Information
-- The default version of the bot uses the ``sounds/`` directory to look for sounds.
+- The default version of the bot uses the ``sounds/`` directory to look for sounds.-
-- Change this to your liking.
-- Shutdown, gamechange and sound logs are saved in the ``log/`` directory by default.
+- Shutdown, gamechange, sound logs, error logs and server logs are saved in the ``log/`` directory by default.
+- By default, a command cooldown of 3 seconds is applied.

+Change these settings to your liking.